 Most of you will probably work with the slope-intercept form of a line, y = mx + b, where m is the slope and b is the y-intercept.
-There are other forms of a line available, but this one is sufficient for our needs.

 Example: Find the equation of the line passing through the point (3, 5) having a slope of 2.6.